SundayReds/SkyMM-NX/README.md

 ### To-do

-- Add ability to 'nickname' or give aliases to mods in-app or on PC via a `.txt` so that it's easier to identify truncated modnames (so that you don't come back to the game after 5 years and start wondering what `E.esp` does)
+* COMPLETED - <strike> Add ability to 'nickname' or give aliases to mods in-app or on PC via a `.txt` so that it's easier to identify truncated modnames (so that you don't come back to the game after 5 years and start wondering what `E.esp` does) </strike>
-- Add a python or bash script to automatically to automatically detect and truncate all suffixes in a folder
+* Add an in-app function to rename all `.bsa` and `.esp` files in the `Data/` folder to short names like `a.esp`, then automatically generating aliases for all renamed mods that did not previously have an alias, based on their original filename
+    - eg 1. `Mod1` will be become `A (Mod1)` in-app, and its associated `.esp` file will be renamed from `Mod1.esp` to `A.esp` (along with its other files)
+    - eg 2. `Mod2 (Aho Project)` will become `B (Aho Project)` in-app (no change to alias since it already has one), and its associated `.esp` file will be renamed from `Mod2.esp` to `B.esp` (along with its other files)
+* Fix/Tweak `.ini` writing.
+According to the author of Skyrim-NX-Toolkit, textures and voices `.bsa` files are supposed to go under `sResourceArchiveList2=` in `Skyrim.ini` instead of `sArchiveToLoadInMemoryList=`.
+The current app just adds them all under the latter, but for some reason still works perfectly fine.
+Even so, by distributing the `.bsa` files as per the Skyrim-NX-Toolkit method, we can reduce more bloat from the `sArchiveToLoadInMemoryList=`, which should prevent us from hitting the 1024 limit earlier.

 ### Building